emilio2601/emilio2601.dev/_texts/deploying-a-web-app-ipv6-only-server.md

 I was so confused.
 I wondered if my network didn't support IPv6.
 I tried to ping a few other addresses in the block, but they all failed.

-I found this [IPv6 test page](https://test-ipv6.com/) that I thought would be a good way to test if my network supported IPv6.
-I ran the test and it said that my network did not support it.
+A check on [test-ipv6.com](https://test-ipv6.com/) showed that my home network lacked IPv6 support, which was surprising given my ISP (Spectrum in NYC) is supposedly IPv6-capable.

-I was flabbergasted.
-No IPv6 support in 2025?
-I started searching and found out that my ISP (Spectrum) is supposed to support it.
-I then went on my router's settings (Nest Wifi Pro) and found out that it was disabled.
-I'm not sure if that was the default or I had misguidedly turned it off at some point but I was happy to find the issue.
-I turned it back on and ran the test again.
-This time I got a 10/10 score, so I was happy.
+The culprit, it turned out, was an embarrassingly simple toggle buried in my Nest Wifi Pro's settings.
+I'm not sure if it was the default or a past misconfiguration, but flipping it on, restarting the router and re-running the test granted me a perfect 10/10.
+With the local issue resolved, I moved on.

-I then tried to ping the server again.
-Still no luck.
-After doing a bit more digging, turns out there's a separate `ping6` command that I was not using.
+Even with local IPv6 connectivity confirmed, `ping` still failed to reach the server.
+The problem wasn't the network, but the tool.
+On many systems, `ping` and `ping6` are separate commands.
+The former defaults to or is exclusively for IPv4, while `ping6` must be used to send ICMPv6 echo requests.
+This separation is a historical artifact from the internet's gradual transition, ensuring that older, IPv4-centric tools and scripts remained compatible.

 ```bash
 $ ping6 2001:db8:1234:5678::1